EricSchles/fact_checker_website/why_this_project.md

 The parties - political parties are weak and partisanship is strong - if parties don't back their candidates they risk losing re-election and thus losing their own jobs.
 So despite the strong misgivings many major republicans stated regarding trump, they endorsed him.
 Because they had or would likely lose their jobs.

-references:
+references for this section:
 	* [trump's success](https://youtu.be/RLCUphApmr8?list=PLJ8cMiYb3G5fSvLETeRMhU_CG8i76euCd)

-<p style="font-size:large">So given that these institutions all failed us?
-Where do we go from here?</p>
+**So given that these institutions all failed us?
+Where do we go from here?**

 ## The start of a solution